+'''

-TYPE object = RECORD weight, value: INTEGER END; VAR obj: ARRAY n OF object; limw, totv, maxv: INTEGER; s, opts: SET
+TYPE Object = RECORD weight, value: INTEGER END;

+VAR a: ARRAY n OF Object;

+limw, totv, maxv: INTEGER;

+s, opts: SET

+'''

 The variables limw and totv denote the weight limit and the total value of all n objects.
 These two values are actually constant during the entire selection process. s represents the current selection of objects in which each object is represented by its name (index). opts is the optimal selection so far encountered, and maxv is its value.